lessload/openwrt-icon-minimal/README.md

 ----------------------
 ### favicon-mod
-* For better look for favicon. optimize color for dark theme.
+* For better favicon. optimize color for dark theme.